nesterapp/react-native-streetview/README.md

 ### iOS:

-Edit `AppDelegate.m` and add your API key at:
+Edit `example/ios/example/AppDelegate.m` and add your API key at:
 `[GMSServices provideAPIKey:@"YOUR-API-KEY-HERE"];`

 And run